 (1) Sam and Vincent (Jean Reno).
 Director John Frankenheimer filmed majority of "Ronin" with wide angle lens.
 (2) IRA paymistress named Deidre (Natascha McElhone) assembled the five men for the job.
 (3) Sam and Deidre gather intelligence outside the "Hôtel Majestic, Cannes, Alpes-Maritimes, France.

-"The subject leaned itself to assembling an international cast [to play] a gang of ex-intelligence people," Frankenheimer says in one of the archive featurettes.
+"The subject lent itself to assembling an international cast [to play] a gang of ex-intelligence people," Frankenheimer says in one of the archive featurettes.
 His cast includes Natascha McElhone (Deidre) and Jonathan Pryce (Seamus) playing IRA operatives, who recruit five men to snatch a seriously guarded metal briefcase.
 (We never learn its contents, a perfect McGuffin) Robert De Niro (Sam) leads as an ex-CIA agent, with "The Professional" Jean Reno (Vincent); Stellan Skarsgård plays Gregor, ex-KGB and electronics expert; Sean Bean as Spence and Skipp Sudduth as Larry are the team's drivers.

 Virginian Sudduth, a graduate from George Washington High School in Danville, Virginia describes Frankenheimer's direction as pointblank: "You don't earn points by smashing into walls and I don't want to see those brake lights."